jamesblanksby/.dotfiles/README.md

 # 🔧 dotfiles

-These are **my** personalised defaults for macOS and Ubuntu – please review the code accordingly before installing.
+These are **MY** personalised defaults for macOS and Linux – please review the code accordingly before installing.

 ## Usage